School Vouchers 101

 What are School Vouchers?

-But a growing body of credible research about school vouchers finds voucher programs often fail to serve students from disadvantaged or marginalized backgrounds, and the impact of vouchers on student achievement is either insignificant or mixed.
+>> A growing body of credible research about school vouchers finds voucher programs often fail to serve students from disadvantaged or marginalized backgrounds, and the impact of vouchers on student achievement is either insignificant or mixed.

 ESAs allow parents to hold public funds in an account to be used for private school tuition, homeschooling, private tutors, online courses, and purchases from an array of private vendors.

 Because ESAs are often unregulated and not accountable for results, they present a real danger for fraud and misuse of taxpayer funds.
 In other states, as ESAs are adopted and new money flows, “microschools” and other fly-by-night educational centers are popping up in shopping centers and other temporary locations to offer services in return for ESA funds.
-Without strict regulations, regular audits, and transparent reporting of student academic results, ESAs can misuse public funds and harm students and their potential for learning and achievement.
+Without strict regulations, regular audits, and transparent reporting of student academic results, ESAs can misuse public funds and harm students’ potential for learning and achievement.

 Sources: Why I’m Wary of Universal Savings Accounts.
 Thomas B. Fordham Institute.
 February 16, 2023; Six Big Problems with Education Savings Accounts.
 Forbes.
 February 1, 2021